Engaging Military Veterans in the Public Health Workforce

 Taking Action

-To better understand the needs of Veterans transitioning to civilian life and the capabilities and value that Veterans can bring to the public health workforce, Trailhead Institute, Amaka Consulting and Evaluation Services (ACES), Black Ladies in Public Health (BLIPH), and Informing Veterans and Dependents (IVAD), designed and conducted a national literature review and innovative environmental scan leveraging extensive research and discussions with veterans across all branches of the military.
+To better understand the needs of Veterans transitioning to civilian life and the capabilities and value that Veterans can bring to the public health workforce, Trailhead Institute, Amaka Consulting and Evaluation Services (ACES), Black Ladies in Public Health (BLIPH), and Informing Veterans and Dependents (IVAD), designed and conducted a national literature review and innovative environmental scan leveraging extensive discussions with veterans across all branches of the military.

 The resulting literature review and environmental scan move toward collaboratively defining strategies to support employers and the public health community with engaging military veterans in the public health workforce.
 Accompanying these resources is an action planning support tool to guide strategic planning, reflection, and implementation.
 We invite members of the public health community to explore these promising opportunities to better serve the needs of Veterans in Colorado through the resources below.